Gifts bought from the store are nice.

 You are a really good eater also.
 You love to eat kimchi and drink milk and your mama’s green smoothies, which helps you have very healthy bowel movements!
 You also drink kombucha and your mamma's apple cider vinegar concoction she makes.
 You're an amazing little three year old.

 You love going to grandma’s house because you can eat cereal over there :) Grandma loves talking with you because you talk to her in Hmong.
 Keep it up dear!

 You also absolutely, positively adore and love your cousin Anya so much.
 At first, when you first started showing a connection to Anya, she didn’t really seem to reciprocate but you are a persistent girl!
 Eventually your love wore her down so now Anya loves you almost as much as you love her :) She even asks her mom, “Where’s Gaolu?
 How comes she’s not at my house to play with me?”
 You always want to go to Anya’s house and you two play very well together.

 You and your cousin Evelyn on the other hand are a different story.
-You two have had your battles and you used to cry a lot even when Evelyn did very small things to you or near you.
-But you’ve grown a lot and now seem a lot better when you’re playing with Evelyn.
-You even seem to like her at times :) The nice thing is that you always talk about both Anya and Evelyn which means that you love them both :)
+You two have had your battles and you used to cry a lot even when Evelyn barely touched you or was just near you.
+But you’ve grown up a lot and now seem a lot better when you’re playing with Evelyn.
+You even seem to like her at times :) The nice thing is that you always talk about both Anya and Evelyn, which means that you love them both :)

 You are a very sensitive soul (just like your daddy).
 You are very empathetic and can feel the emotions in a room.
 Whenever mama and I wrestle for fun, you always come and stop us from “fighting”.
 But it’s not just us.
 Whenever you see people horsing around, you make sure to stop them from fighting because you don’t like it.
 I don’t know where you got that from but it’s super cute.